 Kelley graduated from Liberty HS in Brentwood, Calif., in 2000.
 While there, he was an all-conference selection at running back.

 He graduated from Sacramento State in December 2006 with a bachelor's degree in kinesiology.
 He added his masters in kinesiology in 2009.
 Fred and his wife, Megan, were married in June of 2014.
-The couple are expecting their first child in 2016.
+The couple welcomed their daughter, Paisley, in 2016.

 Recruiting Area: All high schools and junior colleges in the Sacramento area.